bobbyg211/ultimate-carousel/README.md

 ### - Space between slides

+### - Stop all animations when not in viewport

 ## Errors

 ### - slider breaks when animationSpeed and autoSlideDelay are the same.
 What will happen if autoSlideDelay is less than animationSpeed?

+### - slider breaks if no object is provided to the options argument

+### - Auto slider freaks out if I leave the page and come back later